aliap102030/aliap102030/README.md

 ## 👨‍💻 About Me

-I'm a **Full-Stack Developer** passionate about building scalable, high-performance web applications.
+I'm a **FrontEnd Developer** passionate about building scalable, high-performance web applications.
 I combine clean architecture with pixel-perfect design to deliver products that are both functional and beautiful.
 Always exploring new technologies — currently focused on **React**, **TypeScript**, **Node.js**, and the **MERN stack**.

 ---